merrychap/shellen/README.md

 └────────┴────────┴─────────┴─────────┴────────┘
 ```

-And if you want to change current architecture, then enter this:
+And if you want to change current architecture, enter follow:
 ```
 dsm:x86_32 > setarch arm32